The Wikipedia page for Dark Shadows links the nineteenth century novel The Count of Monte Cristo with the story of Burke Devlin:

 …and a friend they meet on the beach.

 Thayer David’s legacy holds a special connection with me that’s more close to home.
-In the 1940s, he was attending Harvard University in Cambridge, Massachusetts, my hometown.
-He was part of a group who wanted to form an independent theater company, which they eventually named the Brattle Theatre Company, after Thayer’s father purchased for them the building on Brattle Street known as Brattle Hall, which in 1948 was being sold by the Cambridge Social Union at auction.
+In the 1940s, he was attending Harvard University in Cambridge, Massachusetts.
+Thayer was part of a group who wanted to form an independent theater company, which they eventually named the Brattle Theatre Company, after his father purchased for them the building on Brattle Street known as Brattle Hall, which in 1948 was being sold by the Cambridge Social Union at auction.
 Whenever I go there, I think of the Brattle as “the house that Thayer built.”

 (Brattle Theater, 40 Brattle Street, Cambridge, Massachusetts)